leopiccionia/numista-sdk/docs/interfaces/Reference.md

 • **number**: `string`

-Number of the coin in the catalogue
+Number of the type in the catalogue